Balanced Truncation Model Reduction

 measures state contributions by Hankel singular values (see

 hsvd) and discards states with smaller values.
-There are two ways to
+You can compute a

 For more general information about model reduction, see Model Reduction Basics.